burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.3.4 - README File Optimization

+- **Better Instructions**: A well-structured README file provides users with easy-to-follow instructions, reducing the likelihood of confusion, frustration, and support requests.

 ### Version 1.3.3 - Enhanced Readme and Minor Improvements